blue-clown/blue/README.md

 # blue
 #Hello World!
-#this is my first time use Github . excited!excited！excited！
+#this is my first time use Github . excited! excited！ excited！